 I have been developing Avast Ye- Blimey! for a very long time, taking whatever free time I could find to refine it.
 Originally, the game was designed for a academic project to be a digital card game for mobile devices.
 Once the project ended, I decided to switch from it being a digital experience, to a purely digital one.
 From there, I had conducted hundreds of tests to refine each and every component for release.

-The cards the the backbone of Avast Ye- Blimey! and have gone through by far the most changes across its development.
-I ran multiple tests to determine which cards should be kept, how many cards players could keep track of at once, what types of effects cards could and couldn't have and much more.
-In all, I had designed over 30 characters, and whittled those down to 14.
-I also did some considerable work to make the cards not only polished for this game, but for any potential expansions to be released in future.
+The cards the backbone of Avast Ye- Blimey! and have gone through by far the most changes across its development.
+I ran multiple tests to determine which cards should be kept, how many cards players could keep track of at once, what types of effects cards could and couldn't have, and much more.
+In all, I had designed over 30 characters and whittled those down to 14.
+I also did some considerable work to make the cards not only polished for this game, but for any potential expansions that could have followed.

 Tri-Fold: 4" x 18"